Malaysia’s ex-finance minister charged over tunnel project

 “This is a baseless allegation and it’s politically motivated to tarnish and smear my reputation as well as, of course, my effort to execute my role as an opposition parliamentarian,” Lim, 59, told reporters after he was released on bail.

-Lim’s Democratic Action Party tweeted that the charges against him were political persecution as the project was awarded through an open tender and that no payment has been made.
+Lim’s Democratic Action Party tweeted that the charges against him were political persecution as the project was awarded through an open tender and that no payment had been made.

 Construction for the tunnel project hasn’t started yet as the state government is still reviewing the feasibility study.

+National Bernama news agency said Lim’s wife, Betty Chew, was also detained Friday after she was called to the anti-graft agency in Penang for questioning.
+Local media quoted her lawyer as saying she has been freed on bail and will be charged with money launderingon Tuesday.

+No further details were provided.
+Local media cited sources as saying Chew will be charged alongside her husband.
+Anti-graft officials couldn’t be immediately reached for comments.

 Prime Minister Muhyiddin Yassin took power in March, after he pulled his party out of the ruling coalition and then-premier Mahathir Mohamad resigned in protest.
-His new Malay-centric government is supported by graft-tainted parties defeated in 2018 general election.
+Muhyiddin’s new Malay-centric government is supported by graft-tainted parties defeated in the 2018 general election.

-Najib and several senior members from his party have been charged with corruption after their defeat in 2018 polls.
+Najib and several senior members from his party have been charged with corruption after their defeat in 2018.